A type of messenger

 - Rebel in Heroes volume 4.
 But it was not that hard to guess his true identity.

-- Deep Space Nine.
+- Star Trek: Deep Space Nine.
 In "Improbable Cause" Odo meets with a Cardassian who keeps his face in shadow, claiming that he's altered his appearance since they last worked together (during the Bajoran Occupation).
 He was meant to be a recurring character but this was dropped, with main character Garak (a Cardassian 'tailor' with a Mysterious Past) filling in for the intelligence gathering role.

 - Castle had a secret informant for the conspiracy involving Beckett's mother's murder.
 Instead of helping solve the case, however, his job was to tell Castle when to tell Beckett to back off an investigation, so the murder wouldn't come after her too.
 He was apparently killed and had his identity revealed, but showed up for one last meeting in the same mysterious manner even though he was addressed by name.

 - The 1990's X-Files spoof The X Fools had the husky-voiced "Sore Throat" (always introduced as "our mysterious informant").
 Once when Agent Smolder asked why he always met him in a parking garage, Sore Throat replied that he'd forgotten where he'd parked his station wagon back in '89 and was still looking for it.

 - Used in both the first installment and Metal Gear Solid 2.
 The mysterious informants both dub themselves "Deep Throat", although the second then says to call him Mr. X (The X-Files) because Raiden, in Fangirl mode, made comparisons to the Shadow Moses "Deep Throat".